datatrails/datatrails-python/README.rst

             "some_custom_attribute": "value"  # You can add any custom value as long as
                                           # it does not start with arc_
     }
-    behaviours = ["Attachments", "RecordEvidence"]
+    #
+    # store asset on the DLT or not.
+If DLT is not enabled for the user an error will occur if
+    # StorageIntegrity.LEDGER is specified.
+If unspecified then TENANT_STORAGE is used
+    # i.e. not stored on the DLT...
+    # storage_integrity = StorageIntegrity.TENANT_STORAGE
+    props = {
+        "storage_integrity": StorageIntegrity.LEDGER.name,
+    }

-    # The first argument is the behaviours of the asset
+    # The first argument is the properties of the asset
     # The second argument is the attributes of the asset
     # The third argument is wait for confirmation:
     #   If @confirm@ is True then this function will not